dmenezesgabriel/workflower/README.md

 Make your workday smell like daisies.

+From developers to data people (engineers, analysts and scientists).

 ## Short Description

 A minimal workflow orchestrator for data pipelines, made to work on a windows or linux machine.